hyppis1/BoltProcCounter/README.md

 # Ruby Counter

-This plugin tracks your attacks, procs and rate of ruby bolts.
+This plugin tracks your attacks, procs and rate of ruby bolts procs.
 There is options to separate Armadyl/Zaryte cross bow special attacks from the normal counter.
 You must have sounds enabled for the plugin to track ruby bolt procs.